 In fact, how can they?
 In all the above code, there are no errors left!
 Rather, when we run we get an address back (maybe 69; it depends on what you ran earlier and hence what is in MEMORY).
-In fact, we can decide how we want to treat this: as a number?
+In fact, we can decide how we want to treat this: As a number?
+As a string?